sharpenedblade/sharpenedblade.github.io/about/contact.md

 ---
 # Contact Information

-I will try to respond somewhat quickly, but I have a finite amount of time.
-I am currently in the UTC-8 timezone.
+I will try to respond somewhat quickly, but I have a limited amount of time.
+My timezone currently is UTC-8.

 Matrix: [@sharpenedblade:matrix.org](https://matrix.to/#/@sharpenedblade:matrix.org)